solo-io/solo-docs/supergloo/docs/mesh/tutorials/tutorials-1-trafficshifting.md

 Discovery creates upstreams from Kubernetes Services in the following way:

 - for each kubernetes service
   - for each port on the service
   - for each unique subset of labels found on pods backing that service create an upstream named **`<service-namespace>-<service-name>-<label-values>-<service-port>`**

-This makes selection of a destination in SuperGloo simply a matter of selecting the correcct upstream.
+This makes selection of a destination in SuperGloo simply a matter of selecting the correct upstream.
 Upstreams can also be created manually via YAML files + `kubectl apply`.